Best Contact Management Software: Top 16 Systems & Databases

 Automate your customer data entry, eliminating mundane admin tasks and freeing up time for the more important work.
 Automated data recording can, in turn, be used to run email marketing automation, sales automation, and more.

-Import contact data from CSV and Excel spreadsheet files, business cards, or CRM and other digital tools.
+Import contact data from CSV and Microsoft Excel or Google Sheets spreadsheet files, business cards, or CRM and other digital tools.
 Export them just as easily, so you’re covered in case you migrate platforms, start using new apps, or need external stakeholders to have data visibility.